HIV/AIDS in New York City: Public Schools and Children with AIDS

 In 1985, Judge Harold Hyman held a hearing on examining children for the virus.
-In a comment made to Dr. Louis Cooper, the chief pediatrician of St. Luke’s-Roosevelt Hospital at the time, the purpose of the hearing was to make sense of his judgement after two Queens school districts sued the City to hold children with HIV/AIDS from attending school regularly.
+In a comment made to Louis Cooper, the chief pediatrician of St. Luke's-Roosevelt Hospital at the time, the purpose of the hearing was to make sense of his judgement after two Queens school districts sued the City to hold children with HIV/AIDS from attending school regularly.
 His questions from the trial is whether children with AIDS are considered handicapped, and should their status become known to their teachers.
-When Judge Hyman made his decision, he approved the policy that CWA were not to be excluded from attending school, while scrutinizing the policy as a “secret.”
+When Judge Hyman made his decision, he approved the policy that CWA were not to be excluded from attending school, while scrutinizing the policy as a "secret".
 He further criticized the medical field as professionally irresponsible for causing mass hysteria.
-Frederick A.O Schwarz, Jr., whom was the City Corporation Counsel, defended the City’s policymakers because they “acted in a way that reflected the pressure of time.”
-As for the determination of children having handicapped status, the Assistant Attorney General Charles J. Cooper issued a memorandum on June 20, 1986 on AIDS-patient discrimination.
+Frederick A.O Schwarz, Jr., whom was the City Corporation Counsel, defended the City's policymakers because they "acted in a way that reflected the pressure of time."

+As for the determination of children having handicapped status, the Assistant Attorney General Charles J. Cooper issued a memorandum on June 20, 1986, on AIDS-patient discrimination.
 Section 504 of The Rehabilitation Act of 1974 was interpreted by the Department of Justice that discrimination was prohibited on those who were disabled by the disease, giving them handicapped status.
-The City’s Assistant Corporation Counsel issued a memorandum to Schwarz in July 1976 that the act did not protect asymptomatic AIDS patients and those who were AIDS-related complex.
+The City's Assistant Corporation Counsel issued a memorandum to Schwarz in July 1976 that the act did not protect asymptomatic AIDS patients and those who were AIDS-related complex.
 The memorandum also further asserted that the basis of discrimination made by those who feared contagious transmission was not protected under law.